Clevedon Launches Its Festival In The Clouds

 And not content with their virtual festival, the organisers have also produced the first comprehensive film history of the town’s 151-year-old Victorian pier, including drone footage by local company, DroneSurv.

-Click here to view the film: The History of Clevedon Pier
+Press the start button on the image below or click here to view the film: The History of Clevedon Pier

 Clevedon Pier & Heritage Trust’s Chair, Phil Curme, said: “We are very grateful for the help we have been given by the More Than Words festival at this perilous time in our history”